Anna Marie Cseh: Acting career

 Hungarian director Attila Mispál approached Anna Marie Cseh during the Budapest promotion of Angel, which resulted in her being cast as the lead in Mispál's acclaimed character drama, Paths of Light (2005).
 The film premiered at the 36th Hungarian Film Week.
 For her performance, Cseh was nominated for Best Actress at the Syracuse International Film Festival.

 In 2006 she played the double lead role in the British short film The Porter, alongside Bryan Ferry of Roxy Music and Max Beesley.

 In 2007 Anna Marie Cseh again played opposite to legendary Hungarian actress Mari Törőcsik in the feature film Fragments, directed by Gyula Maár.
 Anna Marie also appeared in the World War II drama Good (2008), starring Viggo Mortensen.

-After an academic hiatus, Anna Marie returned to cinema with short films "Skinship", "Equation for a Blind Date" and "Strawberries".
-She's now a regular on British television, having appeared in Law & Order: UK, Doctors and Coronation Street.
-In 2015, she will return to the big screen in Paolo Sorrentino's new opus, Youth.
+After an academic hiatus, Anna Marie returned to cinema with short films Skinship, Equation for a Blind Date and Strawberries.
+She is now a regular on British television, having appeared in Law & Order: UK, Doctors and Coronation Street.
+In 2015, she returned to the big screen in Paolo Sorrentino's Youth.
 She debuted on the London stage Off West End in Dostoevsky's The Idiot (as Varya, at Theatre Collection).